apcros/emoji-perl/README.md

 ## Ok..
 I guess, but how do I write it ?

-This is a pretty young language in it's earlier version so the syntax might change, but for now, here's the perl keywords and their emojis :
+This is a pretty young language in it's earlier version so the syntax will change, but for now, here's the perl keywords and their emojis :

 - ✅ => ;